ttkciar/cthulhu-ucscb/README.md

 UCSCB Cthulhu Game
 ==================

-This is the source code for Jason Abbot's "cthulhu" text/curses game, as hosted on UCSCB in the 1990s.
+This is the source code for Jason Abbott's "cthulhu" text/curses game, as hosted on UCSCB in the 1990s.

 Jason describes the game thus: